 Singed VS Ryze

 Early game is a lot of fun because nobody knows who the feeders are yet.
 A lot of options here for Singed.
-The Dark Seal is my personal favourite, it's not as great as it once was and shouldn't be stacked anymore, but it's still a pretty decent item and just gets better the more kills you get.
-The Dark Seal provides a heck of a lot of sustain and with Time Warp Tonic (We will discuss this further in Runes) you gain roughly 100 hp instantly when using a refillable, which is absolutely nutty.
-On first back always upgrade your refillable, a first blood back gives you enough gold to buy the upgrade and boots and is something I would highly recommend if you can snag yourself that first blood.
+Corrupting Potion is my personal favourite, it's a pretty decent item.
+Dark Seal is good for proxying as it provides a heck of a lot of sustain and with Time Warp Tonic (We will discuss this further in Runes) you gain roughly 100 hp instantly when using a Refillable Potion, which is absolutely nutty.
+On first back always upgrade your Refillable Potion (If proxying) or buy a Doran's Ring and, if you have enough gold, get Boots of Speed.
+A first blood back gives you enough gold to buy these and boots and is something I would highly recommend if you can snag yourself that first blood.

 |Build Mercury's Treads if you're going against heavy CC/oppressive AP.|